FrankHu-MSFT/AutoHotkeyScripts/README.md

 `C:\Users\<replace-your-username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`

-So if you would like for the an autohotkey to run on startup, create a shortcut of an autohotkey and put it in the startup folder.
+So if you would like for all autohotkey scripts in this git repo to run on startup, create a shortcut of an autohotkey and put it in the startup folder.
 See the gif below.

 ![](Gifs/Run_On_Startup.gif)